The main contributing activity to selective extraction of species in the Celtic Seas ecoregion is fisheries, with demersal and

 pelagic fisheries occurring in most parts of the ecoregion.
 There has been an overall reduction in fishing effort by the most

-Overall fishing mortality (F) for shellfish, demersal, and pelagic fish stocks has reduced since the late 1990s.
+Overall fishing mortality (F) for shellfish, demersal, and pelagic fish stocks has reduced since the late 1990s although the pelagic stock are now above the reference point.

 spawning-stock biomass has also increased since the late 1990s and is now above the biomass reference points used to assess